Facebook Marketing Strategy Seminar on Psychographic Advertising

 Facebook Marketing Strategy Case Studies

 - Activity Plugin: How CNN uses the Facebook Activity Plugin to show visitors what their friends have been looking at on their site.
-It also includes recommended Facebook content for the user based on their history, their likes, and what people in general have been sharing from your site.
+It also includes recommended Facebook content for the user based on their history, their likes, and what people, in general, have been sharing from your site.

-- Live Stream Plugin: Sky News uses the Live Stream plugin to brings realtime conversation to your site.
-The Facebook Live Stream Social Plugin is best used to promote live shared events — news, sport, entertainment TV — and can increase the amount of time users spend on your site during these events.
+- Live Stream Plugin: Sky News uses the Live Stream plugin to bring realtime conversation to your site.
+The Facebook Live Stream Social Plugin is best used to promote live shared events — news, sport, entertainment TV — and can increase the time users spend on your site during these events.
 Every action gets posted back to Facebook, which brings more people back to your site to share in the collective experience.

-- Graph API: Spotify got their advantage be designing a product that was truly social from the start.
-Not only can you share music really easily back to Facebook, but you can see what your Facebook friends are listening to, their playlists and their favorite artists and tracks, which took the CDDB/Gracenote approach to another level and transformed the way we find and share music.
+- Graph API: Spotify got their advantage by designing a product that was truly social from the start.
+Not only can you share music really easily back to Facebook, but you can see what your Facebook friends are listening to, their playlists, and their favorite artists and tracks, which took the CDDB/Gracenote approach to another level and transformed the way we find and share music.
 There's too much music to browse by category or genre.
 Spotify leveraged the Facebook Platform to bring a social filter to a world of seemingly infinite selection.

 The Facebook marketing Strategy workshop featured equally impressive sessions with Xavier Leclerc, a Facebook Account Executive on advertising and Simon Cross, a Facebook partner engineer on social plugin best practices.